Akil Wright: Career

-Wright started his senior career at Northern Premier League side Ilkeston before moving to Fleetwood Town for an undisclosed fee.
+Wright started his senior career at Northern Premier League club Ilkeston before moving to Fleetwood Town for an undisclosed fee.

 Over the following 3 years, Wright would be loaned out to non-league teams AFC Fylde, Barrow and Wrexham before signing permanently for Wrexham on 3 January 2018.

 On 16 September 2020, Wright signed for York City following his release from Wrexham.

-On 17 July 2022, Wright signed for EFL League Two side Stockport County, making his fully professional debut on 3 September 2022 in a 1–0 home win against AFC Wimbledon.
+Wright signed for League Two club Stockport County on 17 July 2022, making his debut on 3 September in a 1–0 home win against AFC Wimbledon.

+On 8 July 2024, Wright signed for Scottish Premiership side Ross County for an undisclosed fee, joining on a three-year deal.